Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 How Do I Get a Secured Loan?
 How do I Get an Unsecured Loan?

+The application processes for secured vs unsecured loans are similar, but they do have a few important differences.
 Whether it’s a secured or an unsecured loan that you seek, the bank or lending agency is going to be looking at your creditworthiness.
-When a bank denies a small business loan application, nearly half of the time (45%, according to multiple Federal Reserve banks), the lender makes that decision as a result of a poor credit score.
+When lenders deny a small business loan application, nearly half of the time (45%, according to the Federal Reserve’s 2019 Small Business Credit Survey), the lender makes that decision as a result of a poor credit score.
+For a secured loan, you will likely need a minimum credit score of 580, but it would be very beneficial for that score to be even higher.

-In addition to getting better terms, there’s another reason to build strong credit: it may allow you the luxury of choice between a secured and unsecured loan.
+In addition to getting better terms, there’s another reason to build strong credit: it may allow you the luxury of choosing between a secured and unsecured loan.
+Having good credit is never a bad thing.
 If you’re concerned about putting up any of your personal assets as collateral, then you’ll definitely appreciate having that choice.
 Having strong credit could provide the opportunity to sign an unsecured loan with more attractive terms, mitigating your personal risk.

 Here are some things you will need to decide in order to obtain a loan: